 We all remember the first radio station we worked at or visited.
 Mine was a military communications station that also worked as a maritime coastal station.
 I was putting my past experiences down on paper when I started on my experiences there and thought it might make some interesting reading.
-I did two parts, the first was based on my personal experiences, the second has to do with the history of Coast Guard Radio Guam.
+I did two parts, the first was based on my personal experiences, and the second has to do with the history of Coast Guard Radio Guam.

 So this is part I:

 I arrived at NRV in May of 1988.
 At the time, I didn’t know that I was witnessing the end of an era.
 Had I known, I would have made some copies of my 500 KHz (500 KHz was the Morse Code (AKA CW) distress and calling frequency) logs and other things of general interest.

 Upon arrival, I could copy code at 20-25 WPM and thought I’d have no problems sliding right into the routine.
 The 500 KHz position (position 1) was a good place to become acquainted with commercial CW operations, as opposed to the procedures we learned in Radioman A school.
 Position 1 was a headphone watch and the frequency was monitored 24/7, without exception.
 In the tropics, MF (Medium Frequency) does not carry far at all during the daytime; so most of the logs during daylight hours had “NO SIGS” typed reliably every 5 minutes.
 Unless a ship was within a couple of hundred miles of Guam and specifically calling NRV, the only thing heard was the weather and Notice to Mariner’s announcements we sent out ourselves.